MauricioSCouto/token-generator-factory/README.md

 # Token Generator Factory

 ### Description
-This dependecy is designed to work as a component that should used for dymanic token generation.
+This dependency is designed to work as a component that should used for dynamic token generation.

 Providing a structure that allows the implementation of the request and response contracts (schema), it fits perfectly when applications need to create tokens from different external APIs (e.g. let`s suppose you have a microservice architecture and many need to generate a token.
 Your microservices will need to expose the request data and response schema and do not concern about the communication).